ECE-2024/ECE-250-Test-Cases/vscode.md

 3. Run the command './setup.sh' in your terminal
 4. If asked if you are sure you want to connect to the server, enter y
 5. When prompted to log into the ece ubuntu server, enter your waterloo password

-Note: If permission to run setup.sh is denied, run the command 'chmod +x setup.sh'
+If permission to run setup.sh is denied, run the command 'chmod +x setup.sh'

 ## Running your code remotely
 1. Run the command './start.sh' in your terminal

-Note: If permission to run setup.sh is denied, run the command 'chmod +x start.sh'
+If permission to run setup.sh is denied, run the command 'chmod +x start.sh'